 In December 2018, I had the honor of being invited to the 3rd Seoul Human Rights Conference in South Korea, where I was able to talk about young people's rights and youth in politics.

-Earlier this year, I was a delegate to the Youth Assembly at the United Nations, which brought 1k young people form across the globe to the United Nations Headquarters in New York City to have dialogue about our future and global issues facing our generation.
+In 2019, I was a delegate to the Youth Assembly at the United Nations, which brought 1k young people form across the globe to the United Nations Headquarters in New York City to have dialogue about our future and global issues facing our generation.

-Earlier this year, I was invited by the president of the United Nations Economic & Social Council, Her Excellency Inga Rhonda King, to attend the Economic & Social Council youth Forum.
+In 2019, I was invited by the president of the United Nations Economic & Social Council, Her Excellency Inga Rhonda King, to attend the Economic & Social Council youth Forum.
 The forum brought 1k young people from around the world into the United Nations Headquarters, where we made recommendations directly to world leaders and Presidents about climate change, and political issues.